MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_dragontakeoff.md

 # Entity Documentation - minecraft:behavior.dragontakeoff

-`minecraft:behavior.dragontakeoff` allows an entity to leave perch mode and go back to flying around.
+`minecraft:behavior.dragontakeoff` compels an entity to leave perch mode and go back to flying around.

 > [!NOTE]
 > This behavior can only be used by the `ender_dragon` entity type.